Significantly high institutional ownership implies Swiftmerge Acquisition's stock price is sensitive to their trading actions

-What Does The Institutional Ownership Tell Us About Springfield Properties?
+What Does The Institutional Ownership Tell Us About Swiftmerge Acquisition?

 General Public Ownership

-The general public, who are usually individual investors, hold a 11% stake in Springfield Properties.
+The general public, who are usually individual investors, hold a 18% stake in Swiftmerge Acquisition.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

 I find it very interesting to look at who exactly owns a company.
 But to truly gain insight, we need to consider other information, too.
-Take risks for example - Springfield Properties has 2 warning signs we think you should be aware of.
+Take risks for example - Swiftmerge Acquisition has 4 warning signs (and 2 which are potentially serious) we think you should know about.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.